10 tips for how to manage employee performance

 But goals need to be set effectively – see the full guide for help here.

 05: OKRs provide more transparency

 When you're considering how to manage employee performance, setting goals helps to keep your people focused.
 Objectives and Key Results (OKRs) are a light-weight, fast-cadence model for goal-setting.
 They create alignment between company and personal goals, and engagement around measurable outcomes.

 Instead of annual static planning, OKRs take an agile, ambitious approach.
 This allows organisations to better respond to change.
 They also take account of strategy and tactics having different tempos.

 To achieve complete alignment, OKRs are public to everybody within the company, and set, tracked, and reviewed regularly.

-P: Performance reviews don’t need to be painful
+06: Performance reviews don’t need to be painful

 Love them or hate them, performance appraisals have been the backbone of performance management since the 1950’s.
 But they've become stale, ineffective, and costly.
 And for the most part, are a waste of time.
-It’s time they changed.
+It’s time this changed.

 Effective reviews aren’t about chastising employees for past performance.
 Instead, they need to focus on the bad habits that need breaking or the good ones that need encouraging.

 Used correctly, performance reviews will deliver their intended purpose: helping your people to improve.